-Japan, a sovereign island nation in East Asia consists of four islands: Honshu, Hokkaido, Shikoku, and Kyushu, making nearly 98% of land area.
+Japan, a sovereign island nation in East Asia consists of four islands: Honshu, Hokkaido, Shikoku, and Kyushu, constituting nearly 98% of land area.
 It has the world’s 3rd largest economy by nominal GDP and the 4th largest economy by purchasing power parity (PPP).

 Currency: Japanese Yen